forgecommunity/signalforge/README.md

 - **Batching:** 100-signal batch completes in ~0.002ms.
 - **Memory:** 10,000 signals consume ~15.84MB (~1.6KB per signal).

-All figures come from the repository's benchmark suite (Node.js v20, Intel i7, Windows 11).【F:benchmark-result.md†L7-L36】
+All figures come from running `npm run benchmark` locally on Node.js v20 (Intel i7, Windows 11).
+Run the same script to regenerate the numbers on your hardware.

 ### How It Compares in a 1000-item Todo Benchmark